 Many centers recommend a gradual transition period for younger children.
 This might involve shorter days during the first week so your child can adjust to their new routine, teachers, and classmates at a comfortable pace.

-How to Get Help Paying for Childcare
+Making Childcare Affordable: How to Get Financial Help

 The cost of full-time childcare is a significant expense for most families.
 According to the U.S. Department of Labor, childcare costs have risen steadily over the past decade, and many families spend a substantial portion of their household income on care.
 But several programs exist specifically to help offset these costs.

-Government Childcare Assistance Programs
+Explore Government Assistance Programs

 Federal and state governments fund programs that provide childcare subsidies to eligible families.
 These programs reduce the amount you pay out of pocket, making quality care accessible to more families.